 In many international markets, foreign influences, industrialization and massive urbanization attempts are turning even ancient traditions upside down.
 Words like free time and vacation are used sparsely in the land of the rising sun.
 The Japanese work very long hours and that constantly.
 There can be no question: culture is and remains a decisive factor of consumer and human behaviour in general.
 Beyond the flurry of billboards, posters and other forms of outdoor advertising with the images of Japanese celebrities and visuals rooted in Japan’s historical and cultural heritage (from women dressed in kimonos to theatrical scenes), one thing is rather striking: the influence of manga and anime on outdoor advertising.
 Japanese black and white comics (Manga) and Japanese animation (Anime) are very popular and have succeeded in winning over audiences of all ages throughout the world.
 Today even France and the US have strong fan bases.
 Many of us raised in the 1980s and 1990s watched dubbed anime series on TV, probably not realizing they were originally Japanese.
 No wonder that the distinctive illustration and animation style is very prominent in Japanese advertising.
 Looking at the history helps to get a grip on the topic and understand the fascination with the style.

 Manga means ‘random pictures’ and the word was first used in the 19th century by a famous ukiyo-e artist (ukiyo-e are mass produced Japanese woodblock prints – 17th – 20th century).
 Storytelling illustrations were not novel in Japan.
 In fact ‘gi-ga’ (funny pictures) from the 12th century featured many manga traits already.
 The manga we know today emerged after WWII and is essentially the merger of ukiyo-e and western art.
 As there are practically no laws that limit what can appear in a manga, artists have total freedom.
-This is why manga can be very sexual, violent and delved into any topic and while this is often the case, on the contrary, most explore philosophical and existentialist questions and center on very real issues or just provide plain entertainment.
+This is why manga can be very sexual, violent and can delve into any topic.
+While this is often the case, most Manga explores philosophical and existentialist questions and center on very real issues or just provide plain entertainment.
 Akihabara is a neighborhood in Tokyo, known to be the Manga, Anime and video game hot spot par excellence.
 Japan undoubtedly pioneered and led the video and computer gaming industry and development.
+It evolved when Manga and Anime techniques met with the sudden possibilities the newly established computer and electronics industry would provide.
 From Space Invaders, Donkey Kong, Pac-Man, Super-Mario and Final Fantasy to Legend of Zelda and Resident Evil, it was the Nintendo, Sega and Konami companies who set the ground rules.

-As someone who is drawn to bright city lights like a moth, I wish for a brilliantly lit future indeed.
-But one with regards to certain principles which should be common sense and operated within a sustainable “consumption framework”.
-Because the current one is a direct path to termination.
+As someone who is drawn to bright city lights like a moth, I wish for a brilliantly lit future indeed, but one that has regard for certain principles which should be common sense and which should operate within a sustainable “consumption framework”, since the current framework is a direct path to termination.
 It’s neither the act of trade, including all the steps required to exchange goods and services (dating back to our earliest days), nor is it the act of advertising a product which is malfunctioning.
-It’s the kind of products and services, the involved manufacturing processes and the methods of buying, selling and advertising which matter.
-Low quality, cheap yet high priced products, slave workers enabling the over proportionally wealthy, shitty ads and idiot idols respectively leaders, equal a constant attack on anyone who believes in reason and progress, causing aggression on the receiving end and even anxiety because escape is impossible.
+It’s the kind of products and services, the involved manufacturing processes and the methods of buying, selling, and advertising which matter.
+Low quality, cheaply produced, yet high priced products, slave workers enabling the disproportionately wealthy, shitty ads and idiot idols seen as respected leaders, equal a constant attack on anyone who believes in reason and progress, causing aggression on the consumption end, and even anxiety because escape is impossible.
 That’s where fair-trade enters the frame.
-The originally good idea is good for as long as it’s not turning into a rip-off.
 And rip-off is a term which has gained momentum.
-More on the topic in the upcoming and final part “Outlook/Future.
+More on this topic in the upcoming and final part “Outlook/Future”.

 “Dangerous Days 05 | Commerce-Mix”: Jamaica Suk (KR/US), Berlin